fork/make-up/README.md

     Deployment
   </summary>

-  XXX shows you where and how you can successfully deploy your project.
+  Make-up shows you where and how you can successfully deploy your project.
 </details>

 <details>